PrettyLittleThing features its first model to wear a hijab

 Billy Marsal, 21, is a London-based influencer who regularly posts photos of herself wearing trendy and modest outfits on Instagram.
 The online retail giant scouted her on social media shortly after entering the Middle East market.

-Marsal's work with PrettyLittleThing marks the first time the brand has featured a model wearing a hijab or headscarf, the UK-based company confirmed.
+Marsal’s work with PrettyLittleThing marks the first time the brand has featured a model wearing a hijab or headscarf, the United Kingdom-based company confirmed.

 “I didn’t realize how big of a deal it was until I started getting replies and messages from people who were so excited about it, then I realized, wow, this is amazing,” Marsal told CNN.